Rago Fab Dash Mount For 5th Gen 4Runner – Install Guide

 Remove both the transmission and transfer case shifters by turning them counterclockwise.

-Note: After lifting it up by a few inches, be sure to disconnect the white wire harness pictured on the right.
+Note: After lifting the console a few inches, disconnect the white wire harness pictured on the right in the image above.
 If you have seat heaters, do not forget to disconnect that as well.

 Step 2.
 Remove Climate Control Surround

 The next step is to disconnect the climate control surround.
 Grab the sides next to the main two knobs, gripping the plastic, and pull back toward the shifters.
-Once it has popped off, you will need to disconnect a wire loom and a clip holding the wire loom in place.
+Once it has popped off, you must disconnect a wire loom and a clip holding the wire loom in place.
 You can use needle nose pliers to disconnect the plastic connector from the climate controls.

 Place the climate controls aside for now.
 Lay a cloth against the shifter levers so you don’t damage anything.